Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Notwithstanding s.
-386.204, tobacco smoking may be permitted in each of the following places:
+386.204, tobacco smoking or vaping, or both, may be authorized in each of the following places:

-(1) Private residence.--A private residence whenever it is not being used commercially to provide child care, adult care, or health care, or any combination thereof as defined in s.
+(1) A private residence whenever it is not being used commercially to provide child care, adult care, or health care, or any combination thereof as defined in s.
 386.203(1).

-(5) Smoking cessation program, medical or scientific research.--An enclosed indoor workplace, to the extent that tobacco smoking is an integral part of a smoking cessation program approved by the department, or medical or scientific research conducted therein.
-Each room in which tobacco smoking is permitted must comply with the signage requirements in s.
+(6) An enclosed indoor workplace, to the extent that tobacco smoking or vaping is an integral part of a smoking or vaping cessation program approved by the department, or medical or scientific research conducted therein.
+Each room in which tobacco smoking or vaping, or both, are authorized must comply with the signage requirements in s.
 386.206.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.